 The Planning Department advises citizens, staff, and elected officials on policies for land use, housing, transportation, zoning, and growth management.
-The department administers the provisions in the Land Development Ordinance and the Comprehensive Plan, conducts long-range studies, oversees permitting activity, and reviews site plans.
+The department administers the provisions in the Land Development Ordinance and the Comprehensive Plan, conducts long-range studies, manages the reviews of subdivision plats and site development plans, and oversees permitting activity.

 Rolesville’s jurisdiction includes the Town’s corporate limits and parts of unincorporated Wake County referred to as Rolesville’s Extra-Territorial Jurisdiction (ETJ).
-Find out if your property is in Rolesville’s ETJ by viewing our zoning map.
+Find out if your property is in Rolesville’s Town Limits or ETJ by viewing the zoning map.

 Community participation is essential to the planning process.
 Your input and ideas guide our efforts, and our staff welcomes your insight and feedback - please submit your thoughts to email@example.com .